SimonCarlson/thesis/notes/logbook.md

+12/2-19:
+Woke up 3:40 AM with a serious head ache.
+Sleep got completely fucked so worked from home today.
+Half day Expanded the motivation for a life cycle and mentioned the four key areas.
+Added access control to the architecture but not yet done with that.

 11/2-19:
 Still feeling a lack of motivation, don't understand why The architecture chapter should focus on the four key areas I identified: key management and distribution, authorization/access control, means of communication, and updating.